• Truth matters

 FORMATION AND INFORMATION

-Through the reading of predominantly primary and secondary sources, students in the Seat of Wisdom program are informed about the great ideas of Western Civilization and the Catholic intellectual tradition, and formed in good habits of the mind.
+Through the reading of primary and secondary sources, students in the Seat of Wisdom program are informed about the great ideas of Western Civilization and the Catholic intellectual tradition, and formed in good habits of the mind.
 These habits of the mind are developed by reading texts closely, and then, through guided discussions, critically evaluating the ideas expressed within them, always from a Catholic perspective.

 By integrating the study of great works of literature and history, students in Seat of Wisdom seminar classes participate in what Mortimer Adler calls “the Great Conversation.”
 Because this conversation takes place in the context of a Catholic school dedicated, not only to pursuing the Good, the True, and the Beautiful, but, more importantly, to knowing and loving Jesus Christ—the Way, the Truth, and the Life—the discussion is not merely an academic exercise, but rather it is a means of encountering Wisdom itself.